-In Washington State, Little cherry virus-2 and the X-disease phytoplasma are the major causes of little cherry symptoms.
-Little cherry virus-1 is also present, although it is rare and does not appear to be spreading.
+In Washington State, Little cherry virus-2 and X-disease phytoplasma are the major causes of little cherry symptoms.
+Little cherry virus-1 is also present, however it is rare and does not appear to be spreading.
 Little cherry virus-2 is a member of the virus family Closteroviridae.

 Little cherry virus-2 is present throughout Washington State, and is also present in British Columbia in Canada.

 More than 238,856 trees equivalent to 974 acres of sweet cherries have been removed due to X-disease and Little Cherry Disease between 2015 and 2020 according to a recent survey conducted by WSU/ OSU Extension (Molnar, 2021).
 Removed trees reduced revenue to the industry by an estimated $30 million in 2020 and $65 million between 2015 and 2020.
 Over the seven-year re-establishment period estimated lost revenue and establishment costs to growers is approximately $115 million.

 The host range of Little cherry virus-1 and -2 is limited to a few species within the genus Prunus.
 Sweet cherry (Prunus Avium) and sour cherry (P. cerasus) are the most economically important hosts of this virus, although it can also infect ornamental flowering cherries (P. mahaleb, P. emarginata, and P. tormentosa).